Posts Tagged ‘Adult Therapy’

 Read MoreFuture Tripping: The Risk of Obsessing About “What Ifs” and How to Prevent It

-Taking a mental journey into the future.
+The Risk of Obsessing About What Ifs and How to Prevent It Taking a mental journey into the future.
 Dreaming about your goals.
 That can actually be stimulating, motivating, inspiring.
 The problem starts when your dreams become worries and your journey resembles more a psychedelic horror trip than a blissful daydream.
-You may find your mind creating ghastly scenarios of all the bad things that could happen.…
+You may find your…

 Read MoreAdult ADHD and Depression: Is It Primary or Secondary & Why It Matters?

-You’re in a funk.
+Adult ADHD and Depression You’re in a funk.
 Unfocused and unmotivated.
 Is it depression?
 Or something else?
 Could it have something to do with your ADHD?
 It certainly could!
 Adult ADHD and depression often go hand-in-hand.
-Of course, if you’re afflicted with ADHD, it doesn’t mean you’re depressed, neither does suffering from depression automatically mean you have ADHD.
-The…
+Of course, if you’re afflicted with ADHD, it doesn’t mean you’re depressed, neither does suffering from depression automatically mean…

 Read MoreGrounding Exercises: 5 Steps to Cope with Overwhelming Anxiety